ThorbenKuck/WebND/README.md

 ## Authentification

 The Authentification is utilized statefull.
 Meaning, the Server keeps the refference for the authentification of the user.

+### Is Authenticated

 Whether or not you are authenticated can be read by the following path:

 ```
 GET